Blog

 What are the healthcare options for D7 visa holders?

-Applicants must have private health insurance with a minimum coverage of €30,000 for the first year.
+Applicants normally need private health insurance for the first year that is accepted by the consulate or visa center where they apply.
 Once your residency permit is issued, you can register with the Portuguese National Health Service (SNS) and access public healthcare at significantly lower costs.

 Is it expensive to live in Portugal on a D7 visa?